 Try less, be more, and let more be done

 Sometimes we can try too hard to be the best we can be.
-But in truth if we simply relax, we allow those Good and Godly ripples to flow outwardly and we become a natural, kind, unique inspiration, on a moment by moment and day by day basis, being expressed with or without those titles.
+But in truth if we simply relax, we allow those Good and Godly ripples to flow through and outwardly and we become a natural, kind, unique inspiration, on a moment by moment and day by day basis, being expressed with or without those titles.